cduplantis/users-example/README.md

 # Example CLI
 The original version of this was build as a singular file.
-It is a decent example of how to write a simple utlity with embedded unit testing.
+It is a decent example of how to write a simple utility with embedded unit testing.

 ## Setting up the development container